 Testamentary Special Needs Trusts

-A testamentary trust is a trust that parents can establish through provisions in their wills or trusts.
+A testamentary trust is a trust that parents can establish through provisions in their wills or as a sub-trust of their living trusts.
 Those provisions typically state that certain assets will go into a special needs trust to be created to benefit a child, usually upon the child’s parents’ passing.
 In other words, the special needs trust does not exist until both parents pass away.
 In this case, someone, who is usually appointed executor of the most recently deceased parent’s estate or the trustee of their trust, must take steps to establish a new and separate special needs trust.

 Free-Standing Special Needs Trusts

-Alternatively, parents can create a special needs trust for their child during their lifetime, also referred to as a “free-standing” special needs trust.
-When you establish a free-standing special needs trust, it goes into effect immediately.
-It is not created after a third party passes away or as a function of that person’s will or trust.
+Instead of a testamentary special needs trust, parents can create a special needs trust for their child during their lifetime, also referred to as a “free-standing” special needs trust.
+When you establish a free-standing special needs trust, it goes into effect immediately, even though it is likely not funded and does not contain any assets.
+Unlike a testamentary trust, it is not tied to anyone’s death.

 Another benefit of a free-standing special needs trust is that the beneficiary does not have to wait for the creator’s death to benefit from the trust assets.
 Parents and other family members can begin contributing to the trust immediately, which, in turn, allows the beneficiary to access those funds more quickly if needed.

-Furthermore, if a grandparent needs skilled nursing care, and the projected cost of that care is likely to wipe out more or all their estate, a free-standing special needs trust can become a very valuable tool.
-There is normally a five year “look-back” period for any gifts someone makes before applying for Medicaid to pay for a skilled nursing facility.
-However, there is an exception which permits someone (often the parent or grandparent of the individual with disabilities) to gift all their assets, thereby reducing their estate below the generally applicable $2000 Medicaid asset requirements without any look-back period whatsoever.
-They can gift to a properly drafted special needs trust that qualifies as a “Medicaid sole-benefit trust” under state law and state Medicaid regulations and the next day qualify for Medicaid to pay for their skilled nursing care for the rest of their life.
-Again, unlike virtually all other gifts that will trigger a five-year look-back penalty period, the gift to the special needs trust of their assets they had possessed the day prior are now exempt and available to benefit the special needs trust beneficiary during their lifetime.
-In addition, remaining assets of the special needs trust upon the death of the individual with disabilities can stay in the family as well.
+Furthermore, if a grandparent needs skilled nursing care, and the projected cost of that care is likely to wipe out more or the balance of their estate, a free-standing special needs trust can become a very valuable tool.
+Normally, there is a five year “look-back” period for any gifts someone makes before applying for Medicaid to pay for a skilled nursing facility.
+However, there is an exception which permits someone (often the parent or grandparent of the individual with disabilities) to gift all their assets, thereby reducing their estate below the generally applicable $2,000 Medicaid asset limitation without any look-back period whatsoever.
+They can gift their assets to a properly drafted special needs trust that qualifies as a “Medicaid sole-benefit trust” under state law and Medicaid regulations and the very next day, they will qualify for Medicaid to pay for their skilled nursing care for the rest of their life.
+Again, unlike virtually all other gifts that will trigger a five-year look-back penalty period, the gift to the special needs trust is now exempt and available to benefit the special needs trust beneficiary during their lifetime.
+Additionally, remaining assets of the special needs trust upon the death of the individual with disabilities can stay in the family.